Christine E. Crookall, DMA

-Christine Crookall is currently a Professor of Music in the Music Department at Augusta
+Christine Crookall is currently the Cello Professor in the Music Department, and also

 From 1999 to 2001, Dr. Crookall served as Director for the University of Texas String Project, a nationally respected teacher-training program for graduate and undergraduate students at The University of Texas in Austin.